 It's in these places that endangered and threatened species and their habitat — and biodiversity in general — are particularly at risk due to unchecked sprawl.
 We bring our expertise in land-use law, water law and biology to bear on projects that threaten to tear up habitat, create pollution, exhaust water supplies and drive extinctions.
 Our goals are to stop unsustainable sprawl in its tracks and empower our local allies, while encouraging and working with local planners and developers to appreciate and protect the rich biodiversity of their communities.

 Click dots on the map for more information on past (blue) and present (red) Urban Wildlands projects.
-Zoom in for more detail of project boundaries.
+Zoom in for more detail of project boundaries, or view the full-page version.

 HOW WE DO IT